 There are several safety standards that address potential UV radiation hazards, including the ANSI-based RP-27 series, the American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit values for occupational and environmental health requirements, and the IEC 62471 series of standards.

 Our optical radiation laboratories can evaluate UV radiation to any of these standards.
 Results are provided in the appropriate reporting format, helping increase turnaround times and access to global markets.

-Lidar technology is in the process of revolutionizing many industries, from autonomous vehicles to robotics to surveying.
+Lidar technology, one type of laser radiation, is in the process of revolutionizing many industries, from autonomous vehicles to robotics to surveying.
 This technology will assist with automating many common tasks such as driving, monitoring inventory, and mapping.
 While Lidar isn’t a new development, it’s currently generating more interest as a result of these applications.

 Lidar devices check the environment for objects by sending pulses of laser radiation through the air and sensing the time that transpires before the radiation is reflected back.
 However, the laser radiation emitted can raise safety concerns about its effects on the human body – particularly the eyes.
 To further complicate matters, the radiation is typically invisible, and, to perform the intended function, is emitted into free space where bystanders such as pedestrians and others could be exposed without knowing.